-When they hit on the surface it goes from zero to one hundred real quick, hang on and make sure your drag is not locked down.
-The topwater lures are deadly on the powerful south Florida game fish, they are fishing catching machines and are recommended from years of experience.
+When they hit the surface, it goes from zero to one hundred real quick; hang on and make sure your drag is not locked down.
+The topwater lures are deadly on the powerful south Florida game fish; they are fishing catching machines and recommend from years of experience.

 5 Best Topwater Lures for Florida Peacock Bass